Proton Mail: Encryption

 Proton Mail exclusively supports HTTPS and uses TLS with ephemeral key exchange to encrypt all Internet traffic between users and Proton Mail servers.
-Proton Mail holds an "A+" rating from Qualys SSL Labs.

 In September 2015, Proton Mail added native support to their web interface and mobile app for PGP.
 This allows a user to export their Proton Mail PGP-encoded public key to others outside of Proton Mail, enabling them to use the key for email encryption.
 The Proton Mail also supports PGP encryption from Proton Mail to outside users.
-Proton Mail also has support for searching within encrypted message content.

 Email sending

 An email message sent from one Proton Mail account to another is automatically encrypted with the public key of the recipient.
 Once encrypted, only the private key of the recipient can decrypt the message.
 When the recipient logs in, their mailbox password decrypts their private key and unlocks their inbox.

 Email messages sent from Proton Mail to non-Proton Mail email addresses may optionally be sent in plain text or with end-to-end encryption.
 With encryption, the message is encrypted with AES under a user-supplied password.
 The recipient receives a link to the Proton Mail website on which they can enter the password and read the decrypted message.
 Proton Mail assumes that the sender and the recipient have exchanged this password through a backchannel.
 Such email messages can be set to self-destruct after a period of time.